javascript-tutorial/en.javascript.info/1-js/4-more-syntax/1-function-arguments-rest-spread/article.md

 When you see `"..."`, there's an easy way to differ spread operator from rest parameters:

 - Rest parameters, if it's in the function definition (gathers into array).
-- Spread operator, if anywhere else (expands an array).
+- Spread operator, if in the function call (expands an array).
 ```

 Also we can use spread operator to merge arrays: